Meet the inverted Martini.

 Phil Ward's take on the Steakhouse Martini calls on both dry and bianco vermouth to complement the traditional gin base.

-This kitchen-sink Martini variation includes gin, vodka, charred onion-infused dry vermouth, celery shrub and sherry vinegar.
+This kitchen-sink Martini variation features gin, vodka and charred onion-infused dry vermouth.